jayvdb/PocketEuler/README.md

 it.

-If Quick thinking Quentin is to satisfy frustratingly fussy Fred the farmer's appetite for all things square then determine the values of $x$ for all possible square space wastage options and calculate $\sum x$ correct to 9 decimal places.
+If Quick thinking Quentin is to satisfy frustratingly fussy Fred the farmer's appetite for all things square then determine the values of _x_ for all possible square space wastage options and calculate <big>Σ<big>_x_ correct to 9 decimal places.

 Answer: 5e5d81aa8bfaf92f68cdef0154c5c238